 For this activity, you will calculate the strength of a five-word Diceware passphrase in terms of the time and money required to crack it.

 The Diceware system uses five six-sided dice to randomly select words from a wordlist of 7,776 words.
-7,776 equals the number of sides of each dice, raised to the number of dice rolled together (65 = 7,776).
+7,776 equals the number of sides on one dice, raised to the number of dice rolled together (65 = 7,776).
 This way, every roll of the five dice randomly selects a word from the list.
 Read more about Diceware here.

-Using dice, create two five-word Diceware passphrases.
+Using five dice (either physcial dice or virtual dice at random.org) and the EFF’s instructions for generating passwords using dice, create two five-word Diceware passphrases.
 What passphrases did you create?

 What is the amount of entropy in bits for your five-word Diceware passphrases?
 How many possible passwords does that represent?
 Show your work.

 Note: Each Diceware word is worth an additional

 12.9≈ 7776, the length of the Diceware word list.